 - Rockford Files

 - Starskey & Hutch

-These type of themes can be dropped in to a Warm Up set and, because they are often only very short in duration, allow you to use them as utility tracks rather than a full song.
+This type of theme can be dropped in to a Warm Up set and, because they are often only very short in duration, allow you to use them as utility tracks rather than a full song.
 Other themes that work really well include Van Der Valk which was a UK number one in 1970 for the Simon Park Orchestra (Eye Level) and a selection of TV themes that crossed decades but are still synonymous with the 70s: